-The Master of Clinical Psychology is a professional qualification for those who wish to practise as a clinical psychologist.
-With expert supervision in our psychology clinic and local healthcare and community settings, the course will give you the skills to work in the prevention, diagnosis and treatment of a wide range of psychological disorders.
+The Master of Clinical Psychology is a professional qualification for those who wish to practice as a Clinical Psychologist.
+With expert supervision in our psychology clinic and local health care and community settings, the course will give you the skills to work in the prevention, diagnosis, and treatment of a wide range of psychological disorders.

 The program is accredited by the Australian Psychology Accreditation Council (APAC).
-The Psychology Board of Australia, through APAC, also recognises the program for the purposes of registration and endorsement of practice in clinical psychology.
+The Psychology Board of Australia (PsyBA), through APAC, also recognises the program for the purposes of registration and endorsement of practice in clinical psychology.

-As places in the highly regarded Master of Clinical Psychology are limited, admission is based on a competitive selection process.
-Applicants are required to submit a professional portfolio directly to the University, in addition to applying via UAC by Sunday 6 October 2019.
-This is an essential component of the application, and will be used to select applicants to participate in a competitive interview process.
+As places in the Master of Clinical Psychology are limited, admission is based on a competitive selection process.
+Applicants are required to submit an online admissions portfolio, and two referee reports, in addition to their UAC application.
+These are all essential components of the application process and will be used to rank and select applicants to participate in a competitive interview process.

 Note: Initial feedback on applications and submitted portfolios will not be given to individual applicants throughout the admissions process.
-It is the responsibility of each individual applicant that all components are addressed, and applications and portfolios are lodged correctly, and by the final closing date.
+It is the responsibility of each individual applicant that all components are addressed, in that UAC applications, online portfolios, and referee reports are all lodged correctly, and submitted by the final closing date.

-^ Indicative fees: Students enrolled in a number of programs have some flexibility in choosing courses outside their discipline area.
+^ Indicative fees: Students enrolled in some programs have some flexibility in choosing courses outside their discipline area.
 Program costs are calculated on the assumption of typical courses taken for a full-time load of 40 units per teaching period (semester or trimester).
 Actual charges will be calculated based on courses selected and the workload undertaken.